-Our physical therapists provide services at Seattle Children’s clinic locations as well as in the hospital on our main campus, where they work with children in the Inpatient Rehabilitation Program, the intensive care units, the Cancer Care Unit and other areas.
+Our physical therapists provide services at Seattle Children’s clinic locations as well as in our hospital campus, where they work with children in the Inpatient Rehabilitation Program, the intensive care units, the Cancer Care Unit and other areas.

 We work with your child to improve strength in muscles that are weak due to disease, injury or lack of movement.
 Therapists may use one or more of these methods: